Deobandi fiqh: Fiqh al-Quran

 According to scholars, there are approximately 500 verses in the Quran that relate to Islamic rulings.
 Fiqh al-Quran is a branch of Islamic jurisprudence that deals with instructions and rulings for Muslims in the Quran.
 Ahkam al-Quran, written by Al-Jassas and Abu Bakr ibn al-Arabi respectively, are two renowned works on this topic.
-Deobandi scholars have also contributed significantly to this field, including the compilation of a lengthy and voluminous collection of a book entitled Ahkam al-Quran, by Zafar Ahmad Usmani, Muhammad Idris Kandhlawi, Muhammad Shafi Deobandi, and Jameel Ahmad Thanwi.
+Deobandi scholars have also contributed significantly to this field, including the compilation of a lengthy and voluminous collection of a book entitled Ahkam al-Quran, by Zafar Ahmad Usmani, Muhammad Idris Kandhlawi, Muhammad Shafi, and Jameel Ahmad Thanwi.
 Ashraf Ali Thanwi's Masael al-Sulook is another important work on the subject, which discusses the rulings and etiquettes of Sufism and spirituality.
-Tafsir books written by Deobandi scholars also deal with the subject of Fiqh al-Quran, with Muhammad Shafi Deobandi's Ma'ariful Qur'an being one of the most prominent works that elaborates on the verses pertaining to fiqhi issues and explains them in detail.
+Tafsir books written by Deobandi scholars also deal with the subject of Fiqh al-Quran, with Muhammad Shafi's Ma'ariful Qur'an being one of the most prominent works that elaborates on the verses pertaining to fiqhi issues and explains them in detail.

 Fiqh al-Hadith

 Fiqh al-Hadith is the study of Islamic jurisprudence based on Hadith literature.
 Deobandi scholars have made significant contributions in this field.
 They published I'la al-Sunan, an encyclopedia of Hadiths related to fiqhi rulings, and edited and published many old books written by earlier Hanafi scholars, such as Bughyat al-Alma'i fi Takhrij al-Zaila'i, Al-Hujjah 'ala Ahl al-Madīnah, Sharh Kitab al-Athar, Fath al-Rahman fi Ithbat Madhhab al-Nu'man, and Rasool-e-Akram Ka Tariqa-e-Namaz.
-Deobandi scholars' Hadith commentaries generally contain jurisprudential material, such as Awjaz al-Masalik by Zakariyya Kandhlawi, Faiz al-Bari by Anwar Shah Kashmiri, Fath al-Mulhim by Shabbir Ahmad Usmani, Badhl al-Majhud by Khalil Ahmad Saharanpuri, and Ma'rif al-Sunan by Yusuf Banuri.
+Deobandi scholars' Hadith commentaries generally contain jurisprudential material, such as Awjaz al-Masalik by Zakariyya Kandhlawi, Fayd al-Bari by Anwar Shah Kashmiri, Fath al-Mulhim by Shabbir Ahmad Usmani, Badhl al-Majhud by Khalil Ahmad Saharanpuri, and Maarif al-Sunan sharh Sunan al-Tirmidhi by Yusuf Banuri.
 One of the important works on Fiqh al-Hadith is Fath al-Rahman Fi Isbat-e-Mazhab al-Noman, authored by 'Abd al-Haqq al-Dehlawi and edited by Nizam-uddin.